ilundberg/replication/setting_the_target/README.md

 # Computing environment and software

 This code was executed on a 2019 MacBook Pro with a 2.4 GHz Quad-Core Intel Core i5 processor and 8 GB 2133 MHz LPDDR3 RAM.
+It ran in 7 minutes, 23 seconds.

 This code was run on R version 4.0.3.